 In today’s marketing landscape, it’s understandable for the natural tendency to be to think digital first.
 Yet, as consumer expectations have shown, channel selection isn’t a matter of either/or.
 Consumers expect brands to interact with them where they want to be communicated with – not where it’s most convenient for the brand to communicate – and to provide a consistent experience that moves across channels.

 Through today’s advanced data and production technologies, modern direct mail not only complements the strengths of digital channels but overcomes its weaknesses.
-With a response rate almost three times that of all digital channels combined, an increasing numbers of brands across are integrating the highly engaging medium with their digital activities to deliver messages that are driving consumers both in-store and online.
+With a response rate almost 2.5 times that of all digital channels combined, an increasing number of brands are integrating the highly engaging medium with their digital activities to deliver messages that are driving consumers both in-store and online.

 Whether you want to explore the use of direct mail for the first time or are looking for ways to get more out of your current direct mail activities, at SG360° we have the skills and expertise to help you through all stages of your direct marketing journey.